Ralph Home: Opportunities await

 New York – While continuing to emphasize its aspirational mantra, the home furnishings business of Polo Ralph Lauren sees major opportunities in accelerated product development, distribution expansion, and merchandise presentation.

-Frank Guzzetta, the veteran retail executive who was named to head Ralph Lauren Home in August is looking to adopt different approaches in merchandise development.
-In an interview with Home Textiles Today, Guzzetta detailed a number of key objectives that he has seen since assuming his new role in August.
+Frank Guzzetta, the veteran retail executive who was named to head Ralph Lauren Home in August, is looking to adopt different approaches in merchandise development.
+In an interview with Home Textiles Today, Guzzetta detailed a number of key objectives that he has seen since assuming his new role.

 In home textiles, as an example, “I see WestPoint Home now in a position to really help us in improving the quality, value and profitability of our home textiles program.”
 One of the major challenges in this regard, he noted, “is that one of the ills in department store home furnishings is the constant changing of product.
 They’re constantly in a liquidation mode which has contributed to the problem.
 Customers expect to wait for the price reduction.”